Aminemaalej/ECS-Terraform/README.md

 * we create a Log Group on CloudWatch to get the containers logs.
 * we create a Task Definition compatible with AWS FARGATE.
 * we create the ECS Service
+* we defined a Security Group to avoid external connections to the containers.